top of page

 If you're planning from outside of the state you'll be getting married in, be sure to research the marriage laws for where you'll be traveling to.
 Find out what you'll need to bring, how far in advance you'll need to apply before having your ceremony, if you have to apply in-person or if you can apply online in advance, who can perform the ceremony, etc.

-Does the idea of trying to find the right park based on what you need and want for the day seem exhausting?
-Or maybe you want to find a similar alternative to a National Park you love?
-Let the pros handle that!
+Finding the right park for your needs can be exhausting.
+Or perhaps you're looking for a similar alternative to a National Park you love?
+Let the pros handle it!

-Ready to start planning the adventure of a lifetime?
-Let's talk!
-Fill out the contact form at the bottom of any page, or learn more about what Wild North Weddings has to offer here:
+Are you ready to plan the adventure of a lifetime?
+Let's chat!
+Fill out the contact form at the bottom of any page, or find out more about what Wild North Weddings offers here:

 More Resources and Inspo for Planning your Elopement Day!